 5. Phishing Scams

-Phishing attacks are among the most prevalent cyber threats for remote workers.
+Phishing attacks are among the most prevalent cyber dangers for remote workers.
 Attackers often pose as credible sources, typically through email, to deceive targets into providing their login details or other confidential information.
 This data is then used to access accounts and perform malicious actions.

 To address these risks, companies need to train their staff on the risks of phishing and install email filtering tools to identify and prevent suspicious emails.